Nro001/Nro-Galaxy-Editor/README.md

 * App Directory: `%APPDATA%/Nro-Galaxy-Editor/`

-1. Open your `.sav` file and drag and drop the `gamestate` to a folder then drag that file to the screen. **(You must put it to a folder, the application won't read the temp folder)**
+1. Open your `.sav` file and drag and drop the `gamestate` to a folder then drag that file to the screen or open it using the file explorer. **(You must put it to a folder, the application won't read the temp folder)**

-2. Either way, the application will freeze as it tries to read the contents. ~Check the logs for their status.~
+3. Either way, the application will freeze as it tries to read the contents. ~Check the logs for their status.~

 Camera Controls
 ------------------------
 * Movement: Keyboard arrows or `W` `A` `S` `D`
+* Drag camera: `Right-click`
 * Dash: Hold `Shift` to dash
 * Zoom: Hold `Q` to zoom-out and `E` to zoom-in (NEW: `Mouse wheel` now works too)
 * Reset: Press `R` to reset position and zoom
 * Name: Hold `Tab` to temporarily show or hide star names
 * Cancel: Press `Esc` to cancel editor
+* Scale UI: `Ctrl [+ -]`

 Buttons
 ------------------------